 This smallsword seems to date form the late 18th century, but was fitted with an older blade, possibly from the 17th century.
 The hilt is made of gilt brass.
 It's in fine shape, except for the broken knuckle bow.
 There is some movement in the hilt.
 The blade is fairly hefty for the sword type,...
 Continue Reading →

 This sword is of the 1767 pattern, one of the first official pattern for officers of the French army.
-Based on the blade length (81 cm) as well as the gilt and richness of the fittings, this is likely a general staff sword.
-This is the same type carried by Lafayette during the American Revolution and...
+Based on the blade length (81 cm) as well as the gilt and richness of the fittings, this is likely a superior officer sword.
+This is the same type carried by Lafayette during the American Revolution...
 Continue Reading →

 Sold- Steel French smallsword ca.1750